ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 As defined in {{Section 3.5 of !RFC9000}}, the recipient of a WT_STOP_SENDING capsule sends a WT_RESET_STREAM capsule in response if the stream is in the "Ready" or "Send" state.
-The error code from the WT_STOP_SENDING capsule SHOULD be copied into the WT_RESET_STREAM capsule.
+The error code from the WT_STOP_SENDING capsule can be copied into the WT_RESET_STREAM capsule if the endpoint does not have a more appropriate code to use.

 A WT_STOP_SENDING capsule MUST NOT be sent multiple times for the same stream.
 While QUIC permits redundant STOP_SENDING frames, the ordering guarantee in